aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

 ### Create ECR repository

 In order to deploy our application to EKS we need a container repository.
-You can use the following command to create a new ECR repository in your account:
+You can use the following command to create a new ECR repository in your account.
+Make sure to set `<YOUR_REGION>` as well.

 ```
 aws ecr create-repository \
     --repository-name prometheus-sample-app \
     --image-scanning-configuration scanOnPush=true \
-    --region eu-west-1
+    --region <YOUR_REGION>
 ```

 ### Set up AMP